Category Archives: New York

 Exact Boundaries Important

-In newly laid out subdivisions in Clay where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Old Chatham where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor worried aid you locate the corner so he can be more ensured that the job has actually been done appropriately.
-If he assists you, he will see the evidence you discover as well as will certainly not later be inclined to say so much concerning it.
+It is always well to have the next-door neighbor concerned help you locate the edge so he can be a lot more guaranteed that the job has been done correctly.
+If he aids you, he will see the proof you uncover as well as will certainly not later be inclined to assert a lot about it.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Clay, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Old Chatham, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.